GomezDerek/LeetCode-Solutions/README.md

 # Grind75 Submissions
-suubmissions are automatically uploaded by AlgoArchive
+submissions are automatically uploaded by AlgoArchive